Directors

 djbenjam@usc.edu | More Info

-Arleen Brown Dr. Arleen F. Brown is a general internist and health services researcher with expertise in quality of care for older adults and minorities with diabetes.
-She has focused on health care system, social, and individual level determinants of health for persons with diabetes.
-She had headed a project, funded by the Robert Wood Johnson Foundation, on quality of care for older persons with diabetes in fee-for-service and managed Medicare.
-Dr. Brown was also a co-Principal investigator of a study funded by the Centers for Disease Control and Prevention to examine the quality of diabetes care for persons with diabetes in managed care.
+Arleen Brown General internist and health services researcher whose work focuses on quality of care for older adults and racial/ethnic minority populations living with diabetes.
+Her research examines health system, social, and individual determinants of health for people with diabetes, and she has led major projects funded by the Robert Wood Johnson Foundation and the Centers for Disease Control and Prevention to evaluate the quality of diabetes care in both fee-for-service and managed care settings.

 abrown@mednet.ucla.edu | more info

 Judith Carroll George F. Solomon Professor of Psychobiology at UCLA.
-Carroll’s research asks how behavioral and psychosocial factors like insomnia, depression, anxiety and stress may operate at the system and cellular level to affect the biological aging process and influence disease vulnerability including cancer, cardiovascular disease and other chronic diseases of aging.
-Carroll was recently awarded an American Cancer Society Research Scholars grant to begin to examine the biobehavioral influences, including insomnia and depression, on accelerated biological aging in breast cancer survivors.
+Her research investigates how behavioral and psychosocial factors such as insomnia, depression, anxiety, and stress influence biological aging processes at both systemic and cellular levels, and how these processes contribute to vulnerability for diseases of aging, including cancer and cardiovascular disease.
+Dr. Carroll’s work has been supported by an American Cancer Society Research Scholars Grant to examine biobehavioral influences, including insomnia and depression, on accelerated biological aging in breast cancer survivors.

 carrollje@ucla.edu | more info

-Brian Finch Senior Social Demographer, Professor (Research) of Sociology and Spatial Sciences.
-His work bridges the disciplinary boundaries of social demography, social epidemiology and medical sociology in order to explore health disparities, social genomics, and criminology and well-being.
+Brian Finch Senior Social Demographer and Professor (Research) of Sociology and Spatial Sciences at USC.
+His interdisciplinary research bridges social demography, social epidemiology, and medical sociology to explore health disparities, social genomic influences on population health, and the relationships among social environments, behavior, and well-being.

 brian.finch@usc.edu | more info

-Caleb E. Finch University Professor, ARCO/William F. Kieschnick Chair in the Neurobiology of Aging.
-Finch’s research areas are basic mechanisms in the human biology of aging, with focus on inflammation and nutritional influences, air pollution influences on aging, and evolution of the human lifespan and diseases of aging, especially Alzheimer disease
+Caleb E. Finch University Professor and the ARCO/William F. Kieschnick Chair in the Neurobiology of Aging at USC.
+His research focuses on fundamental mechanisms of human aging, with particular emphasis on inflammation and nutritional influences, the effects of air pollution on aging, and the evolution of the human lifespan and age-related diseases, especially Alzheimer’s disease.

 cefinch@usc.edu | more Info